📌 Overview

 An exciting development for the team was seeing the free iOS and Android Aura Frames app rise in ranking throughout the day.

-Late on Christmas Day, the app reached a peak rank of #1 among all free apps in the U.S. and Canadian App Stores, even beating out apps from big companies like ChatGPT and Meta AI!
+Late on Christmas Day, the app reached a peak rank of #1 among all free apps in the U.S. and Canadian App Stores, beating apps from big companies like OpenAI (ChatGPT) and Meta (Meta AI)!

 Aura Frames #1 App U.S. App Store Christmas Day